moralesresearch/kernel/SUN-5.10.5/Documentation/index.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ..
-The Linux Kernel documentation master file, created by sphinx-quickstart on Fri Feb 12 13:51:46 2016.
+The Sun Kernel documentation master file, created by sphinx-quickstart on January 1, 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. _linux_doc:

-The Linux Kernel documentation
+The Sun Kernel documentation
 ==============================

 This is the top level of the kernel's documentation tree.
 Kernel